Lessons in Courage (and French): Sept & Oct at the Congo Peace School

 Spring – the word and the season of the year associated with it – brings to mind the concepts of renewal and growth, rebirth, and motion: to spring into action.
 A spring is a place where water emerges, bubbling up from the ground, possibly the source of a stream or river.

-This spring at the Congo Peace School [CPS] was burbling over with activity – from the continued learning and putting into practices the principles of positive peace and nonviolence to celebrating Women’s History Month and what that means in the current context of women’s and girls’ equality to breaking in a brand-new basketball court on campus with an inaugural practice for the girls’ team led by a local coach.
+This spring at the Congo Peace School [CPS] was burbling over with activity – from the continued learning and putting into practices the principles of positive peace and nonviolence to celebrating Women’s History Month and what that means in the current context of women’s and girls’ equality.
+In that swirling eddy, the girls broke in a brand-new basketball court on campus with an inaugural practice for the girls’ team led by a local coach.

 Aerial view of the Congo Peace School with new basketball court